-If the judge finds that a parent has a history of committing family violence, the judge should assume that it is not in the child’s best interest for the abusive parent to have sole or joint legal and physical custody.
+If the judge finds that a parent has a history of committing family violence, there is a “rebuttable presumption” against granting custody.
+This means that the judge should assume that it is not in the child’s best interest for the abusive parent to have sole or joint legal and physical custody.
 However, the abusive parent can present evidence to try to change the judge’s mind.
 The judge may find that there is a history of committing family violence if:

 - one incident of family violence has caused you serious bodily injury; or

 - there has been a pattern of family violence against you, your family/household member, or the abusive parent’s family/household member.1

 The judge also has to make a written statement explaining how the family violence affected his/her custody decision.1 In deciding whether to grant custody to a parent who committed violence, the judge will consider whether or not the parent who committed family violence: